-• reusable respirators undergo training provided by manufacturer NHS undertaken by individuals within each division.
+reusable respirators undergo training provided by manufacturer NHS undertaken by individuals within each division.
 Log developed and kept with each hood.
 Trust maintained Instruction manuals printed and delivered with each Hood to the clinical area.

-MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd July 2020 Performance, Finance & Ir Performance, Finance & Investment Committee Highlight Report AGENDA ITEM: ENC: 18 Report Author and Job Title: sh Mills, Trust cretary Responsible Director: Mr J Dunn - Chair of PFIC (Non-Executive) Action Required App orove Discuss Inform ⊠ Ass ure 🗵 Executive Summary Fin from the Performance, ag on 24th June 2020 as The Committee comme Acute Medicine New B for approval. ncy Department and case to the Trust Board The Committee was updated on the estates risks of backlog maintenance works, and agreement on fire safety assurance.
+Performance, Finance & Ir nvestment Committee High nlight Report AGENDA ITEM: 19 ENC: 18 Report Author and Job Title: Trish Mills, Trust Secretary Responsible Director: Mr J Dunn - Chair of PFIC (Non-Executive) Action Required Approve 🗆 Discuss 🗆 Inform  Ass sure  Executive Summary The report indicates the Finance and Investment set out below: The Committee comm Acute Medicine New E for approval.
+0 ncy Department and case to the Trust Board The Committee was updated on the estates risks of backlog maintenance works, and agreement on fire safety assurance.
 A meeting will take place ahead of these critical issues returning to the Committee in July.
 An extraordinary PFIC meeting will be convened when NHSEI guidance on the future funding approach is released to understand the implications of how it applies to restoration and recovery plans.
 Since the June meeting, the BAF risks for Use of Resources and Working with Partners have been updated and will be reviewed by the Committee in July, rather than August as previously anticipated.
-KPIs are in place for the investment case approved at Private Trust Board on 4 th June for Walsall Together, and prior to the next PFIC meeting, the KPIS for ED, AEC, and Wards 14 & 29 will be distributed to Committee members.
-Constitutional standards are reported to the Trust Board at this meeting in the performance report, however the Committee wishes to commend the organisation on significant improvements to the 4-hour Emergency Access standard performance, with 92.2% of patients being admitted or discharged within 4 hours; as well as reductions in the medically stable for discharge patients. • The Improvement Prog Resources and Workin seeking a focus on arti g with Partners, w vith the Committee work for the next meeting.
-The next meeting of the Com 2020. mittee will take place on 29 th July Recommendation ed to note the report, noting that the cute Medicine Full Business Case is for approval.
-Does this report mitigate risk included in the BAF or Trust Risk Registers? k for use of resources.
-Resource implications Legal and Equality and Diversity implications d There are no legal or equality & diversity implications associated with this paper Strategic Objectives Safe, high quality care ⊠ Care at home ⊠ Partners ⊠ Value colleagues ⊠ Resources ⊠
+KPIs are in place for the investment case approved at Private Trust Board on 4th June for Walsall Together, and prior to the next PFIC meeting, the KPIS for ED, AEC, and Wards 14 & 29 will be distributed to Committee members.
+Constitutional standards are reported to the Trust Board at this meeting in the performance report, however the Committee wishes to commend the organisation on significant improvements to the 4-hour Emergency Access standard performance, with 92.2% of patients being admitted or discharged within 4 hours; as well as reductions in the medica stable for discharge patients. ever the Committee significant Access standard ng admitted or The Improvement Prog Resources and Workin seeking a focus on art ng with Partners, w work for the next meeting.
+The next meeting of the Committee will take place on 29 th July 2020.
+Recommendation Members of the Board are asked to note the report, noting that the Emergency Department and Acute Medicine Full Business Case is commended to the Trust Board for approval.
+Does this report mitigate risk included in the BAF or Trust Risk Registers?
+Resource implications The implication is that national funding allocation not meet the Trusts current financial run rate.
+Legal and Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper Strategic Objectives Safe, high quality care 🗵 Care at home \boxtimes Partners  Value colleagues ⊠ Resources ⊠

-PERFORMANCE FINANCE AND INVESTMENT COMMITTEE (PFIC) HIGHLIGHT KEY AREAS FOR CONSIDERATION BY THE BOARD
+PERFORMANCE FINANCE AND INVESTMENT COMMITTEE (PFIC) HIGHLIGHT